A message from the program director, James A. DeLullo, MD.

 The remaining four years provide the residents with excellent hands-on training in the care and management of all orthopaedic subspecialties.
 We feel that one of our major strengths is general orthopaedics.

-The residents also have access to UPMC Hamot's Outpatient Clinics.
-In addition to giving the residents an opportunity to provide continuity-of-care for patients, the clinics teach residents practice management and systems-based practice.
+Residents also have access to outpatient clinics (Hand, Microsurgery and Reconstructive Orthopaedics LLP, Orthopaedic & Sports Medicine of Erie-UPMC, UPMC Hamot Orthopaedics).
+In addition to giving the residents the opportunity to provide continuity of care, these clinics teach residents practice management and systems-based practices.

-UPMC Hamot's program is busy enough that residents have the surgical exposure to a broad range of orthopaedic conditions, yet small and collegial enough that residents finish the program with strong working relationships with their fellow residents and faculty.
+UPMC Hamot's Orthopaedic Surgery Residency Program is busy enough that residents have the surgical exposure to a broad range of orthopaedic conditions, yet small and collegial enough that residents finish the program with strong working relationships with their fellow residents and faculty.